 Benefits of Journaling!

-I’ve been journaling since I was a teenager and I actually have an old diary that I wrote in for 5 years.
+I’ve been journaling since I was a teenager, and I recently found an old five year diary.

-It’s kind of sad and kind of fun to read now!
+It’s kind of sad, yet kind of fun to read now!

 I have other scattered journals that I’ve written throughout the years as well through different phases in my life.